Nordic National Days

 Denmark’s Constitutional Assembly

 The day is widely celebrated throughout Denmark with church congregations, associations and political organizations meeting for what is essentially “secular services.”
 These services include the raising of the Flag, a short presentation by a local politician or celebrity, and collective singing.
 Celebrations usually end with coffee and the eating of traditional buns and we can get behind any celebration that ends with eating.
+June 5th is also Father’s Day in Denmark.

 Finland

-Finland’s Independence Day (Finnish: itsenäisyyspäivä) is on December 6th to celebrate Finland’s declaration of independence from Russia in 1917.
+Finland’s Independence Day (Finnish: Itsenäisyyspäivä) is on December 6th to celebrate Finland’s declaration of independence from Russia in 1917.
 It’s 100th anniversary was celebrated during 2017.
 Every year it is a national public holiday, and a flag day.

 During the early decades Independence Day was a solemn occasion with patriotic speeches and special church services.
 From the 1970s onwards, however, Independence Day celebrations have taken livelier forms, with shops decorating their windows in the blue and white of the Finnish flag, and bakeries producing cakes with blue and white icing.